-- 1) The firearms section must be contacted prior to submission, and the circumstances must be explained 401-874-5436. - 2) A date and time for delivery must be arranged directly with the firearms section.
+- 1) The firearms section must be contacted before submission, and the circumstances must be explained 401-874-5436. - 2) The date and time for delivery must be arranged directly with the firearms section.

-Projectiles, Discharged Cartridge Cases, and Cartridges
+Bullets, Discharged Cartridge Cases, and Cartridges

-When projectiles and discharged cartridge cases are submitted for analysis, they must be described and entered separately.
-Therefore, projectiles and discharged cartridge cases should be individually packaged in their own envelope or other small container.
+When bullets and discharged cartridge cases are submitted for analysis, they must be described and entered separately.
+Therefore, bullets and discharged cartridge cases should be individually packaged in an envelope or another small container.

-- Do not mark or engrave any surface on a projectile or discharged cartridge case, as this may damage individual characteristics.
-If evidence must be marked, mark the container. - Do not let any metal object, such as forceps, knives, or screwdrivers, come into contact with a projectile.
+- Do not mark or engrave any surface on a bullet or discharged cartridge case, as this may damage individual characteristics.
+If evidence must be marked, mark the container. - Do not let any metal object, such as forceps, knives, or screwdrivers, contact a bullet.
 Metal objects may scratch the surface and alter the markings used for identification.

 - Be sure to collect any wads or pellets in cases involving a shotgun.
-Many times a wad can be compared to the barrel of a shotgun, especially if it has a sawed-off barrel. - For any projectiles collected from autopsy which are heavily soiled with blood and/or tissue, please request that the Medical Examiner gently clean the projectile to remove as much material as possible.
-Rinse with water to remove obvious blood and tissue and then soak in either an alcohol or bleach solution for a few minutes.
+Many times a wad can be compared to the barrel of a shotgun, especially if it has a sawed-off barrel. - For any bullets collected from an autopsy that are heavily soiled with blood and/or tissue, please request that the Medical Examiner gently clean the bullet to remove as much material as possible.
+Rinse with water to remove obvious blood and tissue, then soak in an alcohol or bleach solution for a few minutes.
 Allow to air dry before packaging.
-This procedure will not affect the striations on the projectiles.
-If the projectile is to be examined for trace evidence, DO NOT clean the projectile prior to submission.
+This procedure will not affect the striations on the bullets.
+If the bullet is to be examined for trace evidence, DO NOT clean the bullet prior to submission.